-Former Trump press secretary Sarah Sanders announces run for Arkansas governor
+Former Trump press secretary Sarah Huckabee Sanders announces run for Arkansas governor

 The daughter of former Arkansas Gov. Mike Huckabee, Sanders would create something of an Arkansas political dynasty should she win.
 She was widely encouraged to run by former President Donald Trump since her White House departure in June 2019.

+Her father, a Fox News contributor, was quick to show his support.

+"A truly remarkable lady just announced she's running for my old job.
+It comes with the same [government] housing she grew up in.
+Watch the video.
+Support her [with] prayer [and] contributions!
+Giddy up!"
+Huckabee wrote on Twitter.

-Sanders seeks to replace current GOP Gov. Asa Hutchinson, who is barred by term limits from running for re-election next year.
+Sanders seeks to replace current GOP Gov. Asa Hutchinson, who is barred by term limits from running for reelection next year.
 Sanders joins an expensive Republican primary that already includes two statewide elected leaders, Lt.
 Gov. Tim Griffin and Attorney General Leslie Rutledge.

 Sanders joined the Fox News Channel as a paid, on-air contributor in September 2019.
-A FOX News Media spokesperson confirmed on Sunday that her contributor agreement with the network has been terminated.
+A Fox News Media spokesperson confirmed on Sunday that her contributor agreement with the network has been terminated.

 CLICK HERE TO GET THE FOX NEWS APP